oodlefinance/front-end-technical-test/README.md

 ![Great job](https://media.giphy.com/media/xHMIDAy1qkzNS/giphy.gif)

 You have **2 hours** to complete the challenge.
 If you run out of time before you complete the task to your own satisfaction, just *stay calm and push your code*.
-We are mostly interested in how you approach the problem and what your priorities were during the time.
+We are mostly interested in how you approach the problem and what your priorities are during the time.

 ## Instructions